 5. Not Very Hot

 Our creative hiking, cycling and other outdoor activities takes place mostly in the off-season: in late spring and early summer and in late summer and early autumn, when the air is cleaner and the mountains are especially beautiful, and not as hot as in summer.

 6. Wilderness Close to Civilization

 The Dolomites are not Elbrus, Altai, Nepal or Finnish wilderness areas.
 Civilization here is close to the nature.
 There is no need to sleep in a tent and cook food at fire (but in Finland — yes!).

-7. Eco-friendly Transportation
+7. Eco-friendly Transport

 We try not to organize car transfers: we ride public transport like trains and buses, and bicycles, and walk a lot!
 And if we can’t go without car, we ask locals to bring us somewhere.

-8. Main Expenses Included
+8. Main Expenses Are Included